ece191-team-b/livox_ros2_driver/README.md

 }
 ```

-&ensp;&ensp;&ensp;&ensp;The main difference between the content of Hub json configuration file and the content of the LiDAR json configuration file is that the Hub configuration item "hub_config" is added, and the related configuration content of the Hub is shown in the following table :
+The main difference between the content of Hub json configuration file and the content of the LiDAR json configuration file is that the Hub configuration item "hub_config" is added, and the related configuration content of the Hub is shown in the following table :

 HUB configuration parameter
 | Parameter      | Type    | Description                                                  | Default         |